Guggyco/publishersdk/README.md

   function yourOnLoadFunction() {

     Guggy.init(
-            'openGuggyButtonId' // An ID of a button which will trigger Guggy to open, 'yourPublisherId',
+            'openGuggyButtonId' // An ID of a button on your website which will trigger Guggy to open, 'yourPublisherId',
             function (post) {